Justin Sean Myers (PhD, CUNY) is Assistant Professor of Sociology at Fresno State.

 His primary research project is focused on East New York Farms!
 (ENYF!), a longstanding food justice organization in the Black, Caribbean, and Latinx community of East New York, Brooklyn, and analyzes their efforts to build a community food system premised on farmers markets, urban farms, and market-oriented community gardens to address a legacy of social, economic, and ecological disinvestment.
 This work has engaged with the conflict between non-profit organizations and philanthropic funders, the relationship between community gardening and municipal disinvestment, the role of the state in supporting farmers markets in low-income communities, whether Walmart can be a solution to food access problems, and the role of redlining and planned shrinkage in producing communities with food access barriers.

 He is currently writing a book for Rutgers University Press about this experience under the working title Beyond Access: Food Justice and Urban Agriculture in Brooklyn.
-His work has also appeared in the journals Agriculture & Human Values, Geoforum, and Environmental Sociology, the books Ten Lessons in Introductory Sociology (Oxford University Press), Class: The Anthology (Wiley-Blackwell), and Revolting New York (University of Georgia Press), and will soon be appearing in the book Twenty Lessons in the Sociology of Food and Agriculture (Oxford University Press).
+His work has also appeared in the journals Agriculture & Human Values, Geoforum, and Environmental Sociology, the books Ten Lessons in Introductory Sociology (Oxford University Press), Class: The Anthology (Wiley-Blackwell), Revolting New York (University of Georgia Press), and Twenty Lessons in the Sociology of Food and Agriculture (Oxford University Press).